FbW-WD21-E11/BE-Db-Validation-solution/README.md

 1. Create an endpoint with the path `/all`.
 This will be a `GET` endpoint.

-2. Use the endpoint to interact with the model you created in Task 7 to find all the pokemons in the collection
+2. Use the endpoint to interact with the **Pokedex** model to find all the pokemons in the collection

 3. Return the results to the client